 The fellowship requests two letters of recommendation, one from a faculty member and one from a community leader.
-The community leader should be an individual in a position of responsibility who can comment on the applicant’s non-academic accomplishments and potential, including work ethic, initiative, dependability, composure, goal-orientation, and inter-personal skills, among others.
-Examples of community leaders could include an internship supervisor, a faculty advisor for a student organization, or a work employer or supervisor.
+The community leader should be an individual in a position of responsibility who can comment on the applicant’s non-academic accomplishments and potential, including work ethic, initiative, dependability, composure, goal-orientation, and interpersonal skills, among others.
+Examples of community leaders could include an internship supervisor, a faculty advisor for a student organization, employer or supervisor.

 Applicants should seek individuals who know them and their work well.
 Titles of recommenders are less important than the substance of recommendations.
 Thus, a professor with whom you’ve taken several classes will likely be able to give a more compelling assessment of your strengths and areas for improvement than the Department chairperson whom you do not know as well.
 Your supervisor in an internship may give better insights on your abilities than a general recommendation from the president of the organization or company with whom you did not work personally.